Skip to main content

 Prioritized

-To protect the environment, ensure public safety, and enhance production agriculture, we challenge state and federal agencies to work together to produce more user-friendly programs that provide clear direction and consistent regulatory authority.
-Oversight should focus on solving problems and not simply on penalizing the regulated community.
-We support the current statute in Part 31 of the Natural Resources and Environmental Protection Act (NREPA) that prohibits the Michigan Department of Environment, Great Lakes, and Energy (MDEGLE) from promulgating (putting into effect) rules under this part.
-If MDEGLE is granted rulemaking authority, we support requiring enhanced legislative oversight of the rulemaking process to minimize economic impacts to the regulated community.
+We support the current statute in Part 31 of the Natural Resources and Environmental Protection Act (NREPA) that prohibits the Michigan Department of Environment, Great Lakes, and Energy (EGLE) from promulgating (creating or changing) rules under this part.
+If EGLE is granted rulemaking authority, we support requiring enhanced legislative oversight of the rulemaking process to minimize economic impacts to the regulated community.

-Farmers who violate state environmental law are under the jurisdiction of MDEGLE.
-While the vast majority of farms put forth a considerable effort and are environmentally safe, we recognize the potential for environmental problems.
+Farmers who violate state environmental law are under the jurisdiction of EGLE.
+While most farms put forth a considerable effort and are environmentally safe, we recognize that environmental challenges can still arise.

 We support: